VellaiT93/DocFilter---SPFx-Webpart-React-framework/README.md

 ## Summary

 Document library Webpart:
-  - Choosable source (document library) from any SharePoint Site in the tenant (supports cross-site publishing)
+  - Choosable source (document library) from any SharePoint site in the tenant (supports cross-site publishing)
   - Choosable view according to selected library
   - Choosable filter (must be a choice field in the document library)